 And so it was that I went on my ... ah... expected journey into the cinema with middling expectations at best, and found myself very pleasantly surprised.
-And, so @rae102011 informs me, I grinned like an excitable child throughout the entire film.
+And I grinned like an excitable child throughout the entire film.

 All the usual Jacksonian virtues are in place - excellent script-writing, a first-rate cast, spectacular effects (frame rate, pah!), New Zealand landscapes - and combine to create something unabashedly epic.
 Most action films I see these days tend to undercut their heroic dimension with a hefty side-order of irony or self-deconstructing humour.
 The Hobbit, like the Rings films before it, is curiously old-fashioned in its refusal to apologize for or undermine its epic status.